Ollynov/t-school-fullstack-2/authentication-databases/lecture-notes-authentication.md

  ```

 This will send a POST request to our '/signin' route.
 You need also include some sort of params, in this case the email and password.
 The '.then' and '.catch' are callbacks which we briefly touched upon in the previous lesson in regards to the asynchronous nature of node.

+**Challenge**
+Get our app to give a console.log of "SUCCESS!!" when we login with the hardcoded 'admin@gmail.com' and 'admin' for password.

+HINT: Take it in steps.
+When do we trigger this axios.post method?
+Let's first get a console.log triggering.
+Then let's confirm that we are successfully running our axios.post at the correct trigger point.
+Only then let's worry about getting the correct response back.